Environment and sustainability

 The environmental objectives take into account the national environmental quality objectives, the Higher Education Ordinance, the ordinance on environmental management systems in government agencies and the ISO 14001:2015 environmental management systems standard.
 The environmental objectives are grouped into four areas:

-• Increase knowledge about and action on sustainable development (environmental objectives 1 and 2)
+• Increase knowledge and capacity for sustainable development (environmental objectives 1 and 2)

-• Improve natural resource use efficiency (environmental objective 6)
+• Use natural resources more efficiently (environmental objective 6)

-• Minimise the spread of harmful and infectious substances from the organisation (environmental objective 7).
+• Minimize the spread of harmful and infectious substances from the activities (environmental objective 7)

 Environmental objective 1